 Your Portfolio of Evidence

-When you register for an exam for a subject, then the ICB will issue your POE for that subject as part of your exam registration.
-It usually takes three to four weeks for them to issue your POE.
+When you register for an exam for a subject, the ICB will issue your POE for that subject as part of your exam registration.
+It usually takes three to four weeks from the date of registration, for them to deliver your POE.

 You must make sure you understand exactly what is required of you in your ICB Portfolio of Evidence.
 The following elements are very important: